minblock/compute/contrib/testgen/README.md

 ### TestGen ###

-Utilities to generate test vectors for the data-driven Ovo tests.
+Utilities to generate test vectors for the data-driven Compute tests.

 Usage: